WSA-Community/WSAGAScript/README.md

 # YouTube Tutorial

-As a temporary measure and additional infromation (especially if README remains unclear, [@ADeltaX](https://github.com/ADeltaX) provides a video-tutorial hosted on YouTube
+As a temporary measure and additional information (especially if README remains unclear, [@ADeltaX](https://github.com/ADeltaX) provides a video-tutorial hosted on YouTube

 <p align="center">